-The primary difference between the adult knee and the child's knee is the growth center or epiphysis.
-These are regions in the end of the femur and tibia on both sides of the knee that provide most of the growth of the leg.
+The primary difference between an adult and child knee is the growth center or physis.
+These are regions at the end of the femur and tibia on both sides of the knee that provide most of the growth of the leg.

 Fractures and dislocations are two of the more serious types of injuries that can occur during an athletic event.
 Early recognition and prompt medical treatment are extremely important with these injuries in athletes.

 Cauliflower ear, or “hematoma auris”, is a collection of blood between the cartilage of the ear and the skin.
 When the ear lobe is repetitively struck or bent, as in taking a helmet on and off, the underlying cartilage is traumatized.

 Competitive cheerleading involves a great deal of tumbling and stunting activities.
 The repetitive tumbling routines place a great deal of pressure on the spine and can result in stress fractures.